 If you’re using an iPhone, we suggest the filmic pro app to stabilize your video.

-Set one phone/laptop in front of you to record visuals, but use another phone closer to your face for clearer sound.
+Set one phone or laptop in front of you to record visuals, but use another phone closer to your face (but off camera!) for clearer sound.
 Obviously we don't expect you to have two phones, but you can borrow a friend's or use your camera for video and phone for sound.

 Later on in the editing process, you’ll combine the visuals from one device with the sound from the second.